Ready to migrate?

 You can learn more by visiting our data formats migration section of this migration hub, or by visiting our specific data format guides:

-Those of you who have used the platform for some time will notice that many of the new endpoints are aligned with existing standard v1.1, premium v1.1, and enterprise endpoints.
+Those of you who have used the platform for some time will notice that many of the new endpoints are aligned with existing standard v1.1, and enterprise endpoints.
 Indeed, we intend for these to replace all three versions in the future.

 We’ve put together a table to help you understand how the Twitter API endpoints map to previous versions.